anirudh6415/anirudh6415.github.io/_posts/2023-06-07-objectdetyolo.md

 ***Footnote***:

-[^1]: ***Beginner's Work and Request for Understanding***<br>
-*Please note that this blog and the work presented herein are the efforts of a beginner in the field of image processing.
+[^1]: ***Beginner's Work and Request for Understanding*** - *Please note that this blog and the work presented herein are the efforts of a beginner in the field of image processing.
 While every attempt has been made to ensure accuracy and provide valuable insights, there may be certain limitations or areas for improvement.
 If any inconveniences or shortcomings are encountered, I kindly request your understanding and forgiveness.
 This blog serves as a starting point for exploring the fascinating world of Image processing and computer vision, and I am eager to learn and grow from this experience.
 Your feedback and suggestions are greatly appreciated as they will contribute to my growth as a learner and researcher.
 Thank you for your support and understanding.*

 <!-- <div id="footnotes">
   <ol>